tourze/symfony-snowflake-bundle/README.md

 ### Redis-Based Sequence Resolver

-When `snc/redis-bundle` is installed and configured in your application, the Snowflake bundle automatically uses Redis for sequence distribution, which provides:
+When Redis is available, the bundle automatically uses `RedisSequenceResolver` for:
 - Enhanced uniqueness guarantees under high concurrency
 - Improved resistance to clock drift
 - Better distribution of IDs across multiple instances

+When Redis is unavailable, it gracefully falls back to `RandomSequenceResolver` to ensure service availability.

 ## Configuration

 For basic usage, no extra configuration is required.
 The bundle works with sensible defaults.

-### Advanced Configuration
+## Advanced Usage

+### Custom Sequence Resolver

 For more advanced scenarios, you may extend the `ResolverFactory` to provide a custom sequence resolver: